 In connection with the firm's institutional practice, Charles serves as legal counsel to Carlow College.

 Charles is a frequent lecturer for the Pennsylvania Bar Institute on topics of evidence and trial practice.
 Since 2006, he has been consistently selected to the Pennsylvania Super Lawyers® list.
-He was also named consecutively to The Best Lawyers in America® list under the Commercial Litigation and Litigation - Construction categories.
+He has been selected for inclusion in The Best Lawyers in America® consecutively since 2014 under the Commercial Litigation and Litigation - Construction categories.
 In 2021, Charles was honored by the Pennsylvania Bar Association with a PBA Fifty-Year Member Award, which recognizes lawyers who have been association members for five decades.

 He is a past chairman of the Pennsylvania Supreme Court Evidence Committee and was a member of the original committee which drafted the Rules of Evidence for the commonwealth.

 University of Scranton, B.A., 1967, with honors, English

 Fellow, American College of Trial Lawyers

 American Bar Association, Litigation Section, Book Publishing Board